 If You've Had COVID-19, Are You Immune?

+COVID-19 affects different people in different ways.
+In addition, there are different strains.
 Health experts don't know whether we really become immune to COVID-19 after we're infected.
 And if we do have immunity, we don't know how long it might last.
-Thus far, there have been only a few incidents of confirmed re-infections.
-With two cases, it appears the patients were re-infected by the same strain, while the third was infected with a slightly different strain of the virus.
+There have been reports of re-infections.
+Some of them involving the same strains.

 Most people who've recovered from COVID-19 have antibodies against the virus.
 But there's no evidence that this will protect them if they're exposed to it again.